methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-11-18-ansible-provision-docker-swarm-mode-1-12-cluster.md

     - Docker
   redirect_from:
     - /ansible-provision-docker-swarm-mode-1-12-cluster
+excerpt: "Lately I have been working quite a bit with the latest Docker Swarm Mode released in Docker 1.12 and so far it has been pretty awesome.
+The days of..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Lately I have been working quite a bit with the latest Docker Swarm Mode released in Docker 1.12 and so far it has been pretty awesome.
 The days